 Our historical same store sales growth figures have fluctuated significantly from quarter to quarter.
-For example, same store sales growth for each of the quarters of fiscal 2003 and the three quarters included in the nine month period ended October 31, 2003 were 14.7%, 0.1%, (3.2%), (3.7%), 1.1%, (2.5%) and 0.3%, respectively.
+For example, same store sales growth for each of the quarters of fiscal 2004 were 1.1%, (2.5)%, 4.1%, and 11.7%, respectively.
 Even though we achieved double-digit same store sales growth in the past, we may not be able to increase same store sales in the future.
 This is reflected in the declining rate of increases or, in some cases, actual decreases, in same store sales that have occurred over the last several quarters.
 A number of factors have historically affected, and will continue to affect, our comparable store sales results, including:

-- changes in competition;
+- -- changes in competition;

-- · general economic conditions;
+- -- general economic conditions;

-- new product introductions;
+- -- new product introductions;

-- · consumer trends;
+- -- consumer trends;

-- changes in our merchandise mix;

-- changes in the relative sales price points of our major product categories;

-- · the impact of our new stores on our existing stores, including potential decreases in existing stores' sales as a result of opening new stores;

-- · weather conditions in our markets;

-- · timing of promotional events; and

-- our ability to execute our business strategy effectively.
+- -- changes in our merchandise mix; - -- changes in the relative sales price points of our major product categories; - -- the impact of our new stores on our existing stores, including potential decreases in existing stores' sales as a result of opening new stores; - -- weather conditions in our markets; - -- timing of promotional events; and - -- our ability to execute our business strategy effectively.